 Since plastic pollution is a huge issue, the article cites the example of a single plastic bottle that’s been purchased from a retailer at the station.
 The user drinks the water and throws the single-use plastic bottle in the bin.
 When the bin is emptied, the waste is moved off-site and sorted in separate waste streams by hand.
 The bottle, along with other discarded plastic, is washed and then baled.
 The bale then gets transported to a plastic recycling company that shreds, melts and reshapes it into a product that is then sold on to a plastic bottle manufacturing company, who uses it to make a new plastic product that then appears back in a retail outlet – thus completing the plastic bottle recycling circle.

-Of course, plastic bottles are only one example and we hope that the project will also deal with other problematic waste including drinks cartons, polystyrene cups and plastic packaging too.
+Of course, plastic bottles are only one example and we assume that the project will also deal with other problematic waste including drinks cartons and plastic packaging as well.
 According to Nicole Cohen-Wray from Network Rail:

 “We’re really excited about this trial and this is a big opportunity to reduce our environmental footprint.”